grafana/tempo/docs/tempo/website/api_docs/_index.md

 - `maxDuration = (go duration value)`
   Optional.
 Find traces with no greater than this duration.
 Uses the same form as `minDuration`.
 - `limit = (integer)`
   Optional.
 Limit the number of search results.
-Default is 20 but this is configurable in the querier, see [Configuration](../configuration#querier)
+Default is 20, but this is configurable in the querier.
+Refer to [Configuration](../configuration#querier).

 ### Search Tags